eddyerburgh/notes/docs/operating-systems/linux/kernel-data-structures.md

 Red-black trees have a color attribute which is either red or black.
 They remain semi-balanced by enforcing the following rules:

-1. All nodes are either red or black
+1. All nodes are either red or black.
-2. Leaf nodes are black
+2. Leaf nodes are black.
-3. Leaf nodes don't contain data
+3. Leaf nodes don't contain data.
-4. All non-leaf nodes have two children
+4. All non-leaf nodes have two children.
-5. If a node is red, both of its children are black
+5. If a node is red, both of its children are black.
-6. The path from a node to one of its leaves contains the same number of black nodes as the shortest path to any of its other leaves
+6. The path from a node to one of its leaves contains the same number of black nodes as the shortest path to any of its other leaves.

 {% cite lkd -l 105 %}

 These properties ensure that the deepest leaf has a depth no more than double the depth of the shallowest leaf.
 Maintaining the properties during insertion and deletion will keep the tree semi-balanced {% cite lkd -l 105 %}.

-The Linux implementation of red-black trees is rbtree, defined in lib/rbtree.h.
+The Linux implementation of red-black trees is rbtree, defined in \<lib/rbtree.h\>.

-The root of an rbtree is represented by the `rb_root` structure.
+The root of an rbtree is represented by the `rb_root` struct.
 To create an rbtree you allocate a new `rb_root` and initialize it to `RB_ROOT`:

 ```c
 struct rb_root root = RB_ROOT;